ansible-community/ansible-bender/README.md

      this-is-my-image                            \  # and finally, target image name
 ```

-At some point, I should figure out a file-format where these would live (ansible variables? a dedicated file?).

 If we rerun the build again, we can see that ab loads every task from a cache:
 ```
 $ ab build -e SOME=VALUE -l some=other-value -- ./tests/data/basic_playbook.yaml docker.io/library/python:3-alpine this-is-my-image